 - (f) Principal Residence and Annual Recertification: - (1) CDBG-DR rehab applicants approved to receive financial assistance must own the property and occupy the property as their principal residence at the time of application, upon completion of the CDBG-DR-funded project, and throughout the NMHC affordability period.
 In order to maintain compliance with the affordability restrictions, borrower(s) shall be recertified annually for principal residency throughout their affordability period.
 An annual recertification for principal residency notice and form shall be sent to homeowners/borrowers to complete, sign, and submit to NMHC in order to confirm and have on file that they are continually occupying the mortgaged property and housing.
-The following stipulations apply for a principal residence: (i) A deed restriction or covenant running with the land shall incorporate this requirement; (iii) Temporary subleases are not allowed. - (2) Annual recertifications are conducted in order for homeowners to maintain compliance with the affordability restrictions. - (3) Annual recertifications through field visits may be conducted if the required completed form has not been provided, or if the account status is pending probate, or the account has been accelerated to the collection attorney for foreclosure proceedings.
+The following stipulations apply for a principal residence: (i) A deed restriction or covenant running with the land shall incorporate this requirement; (ii) A written agreement between the homeowner and NMHC shall also incorporate this requirement; (iii) Temporary subleases are not allowed. - (2) Annual recertifications are conducted in order for homeowners to maintain compliance with the affordability restrictions. - (3) Annual recertifications through field visits may be conducted if the required completed form has not been provided, or if the account status is pending probate, or the account has been accelerated to the collection attorney for foreclosure proceedings.
 The Loan Specialist shall verify the borrower(s) principal residence and, as necessary, to take photos and document the status of the residential unit.